Auste1989/metis_projects/Student_Grade_Prediction/MVP_Summary.md

 * How does the family size or parent cohabitation impact student's grades?
 * What relationship do extra-curricular activities have with alcohol consumption?
 * Many more...

+**Feedback**
+Some questions and thoughts:
+- What is your *minimum* viable product?
+What are you simplifying in your model as a first iteration?
+      *My minimum viable product is predicting a Fail or Pass, using the two datasets*
+- What is the label you are trying to predict?
+      *I will be transforming the G3 (Final grade column) into Pass / Fail and predicting that*
+- It looks like there are encoded values in your data, e.g., `famsize=GT3` do you have a dictionary lookup of what these actually mean?
+      *Yes, I have a dictionary for all the values at the location where I got the datasets*
+- How many observations are in the dataset?
+      *There are 460 observations for math score and another 650 for Portuguese score.
+I will be combining the two datasets*
+- What is the age range of the students?
+      *The age range is 15 to 22*
+- Do you have any information in the data regarding when they started drinking or dating?
+      *No, just how much they drink per weekday and per weekend (on the scale from 0 to 5)*
+- It is likely you will have to group certain similar professions together to reduce the number of categorical values in the data.
+      *I won't be using all the features in my modelling, but I will only know which ones I'll use after the analysis*
+- You have very few "real" numerical features to work with.
+Explore the data and make reasonable assumptions on which columns have hard numbers and which have been encoded to some numerical value.
+      *Do I have to have many numerical values?
+Is having encoded / dummified variables an issue?
+What could my problems be if I use many encoded values and only 2 or 3 numerical ones?*